machingclee/machingclee.github.io/static/media/431-app-bundling.3bd5153f.md

 ```

-#### The Warning: Apple could not verify "your-application" is free of malware
+#### The Warning: Apple could not verify "your-application" is free of malware ...

 <customimage src="/assets/img/2025-10-25-23-09-33.png" width="400"></customimage>

 Since we have not signed the application with an Apple Developer account, we are not able to share this application without the apple default warning.

-For this, we need to execute:
+For this, any user that download our app-bundle will need to execute:

 ```bash
 xattr -rd com.apple.quarantine "Shell Script Manager.app"
 ```
-to remove the warning.
+in order to remove the warning (worse still, we ***cannot*** even run the application without doing so).